wilderbonsai/ioforge/src/pages/index.md

             style: secondary
       - title: Full-stack Development
         content: >
-          We build full-stack platforms, tools, and other digital solutions with our expert developers with over 10 years of experience, using the latest technologies and services such as ReactJS, Node, AWS, Docker, Digital Ocean, Netlify, and many others.
+          With expertise in Software Enginerring, Cloud Infrastructure and Dev Ops, we build and maintain full-stack platforms and tools, using latest modern methods and technologies and services such as ReactJS, Node, AWS, Docker, Digital Ocean, Netlify,
         align: left
         image: images/Intelligent-consulting-.png
         image_alt: Feature 2 placeholder image